elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 >
 > Enumerate the questions:
 >
-> - Accessibilty 1.
+> - Accessibility 1.
 What is the name of the software?
 > - Accessibility 2.
 How can the software be accessed by third parties?
 > - Accessibility 3.
 Does your software have a license?
 > - Interoperability 1.
 Do you use existing and standard input/output formats?